BitcoinDesign/Guide/guide/getting-started/visual-language.md

 ### Illustrations

-Magazines, blogs, and other publications often hire professional illustrators to visualize stores about bitcoin.
+Magazines, blogs, and other publications often hire professional illustrators to visualize stores about Bitcoin.
 Because Bitcoin does not have any official brand style guidelines, they are usually only limited by the illustrator and publisher’s imagination.

 <div class="image-gallery" markdown="1">